 Reactive Chemical Systems: Part B – Developing Data-Driven Interventions

-Over the next five years, the team at the University of Massachusetts Lowell will expand its research on reactive chemical resin systems to understand exposures to Part B components.
+The team at the University of Massachusetts Lowell is expanding its research on reactive chemical resin systems to understand exposures to Part B components.
 Part B contains several chemicals of concern, including solvent blends, hardeners or catalysts, engineered nanomaterials and other additives, crystalline silica, and flame retardants.
 Exposures to Part B components have been associated with multiple diseases, including contact dermatitis, cancer, and cardiovascular disease, as well as kidney and reproductive toxicity.
 The effect of exposures to part B ingredients have not been investigated, however, nor is much known about controls and their effectiveness.
 This project aims to develop comprehensive data-driven intervention strategies to minimize workers’ exposures and health risks.

 Characterization and Quantitation of Personal Exposures to Epoxy Paints in Construction Using a Combination of Novel Personal Samplers and Analytical Techniques: CIP-10MI, Liquid Chromatography-Tandem Mass Spectrometry and Ion Chromatography, Annals of Work Exposures and Health, June 2021 (Read the Key Finding)

 Urinary biomonitoring of occupational exposures to Bisphenol A Diglycidyl Ether (BADGE) – based epoxy resins among construction painters in metal structure coating, Environment International, November 2021 (Read the Key Finding)